Old Testament messianic prophecies quoted in the New Testament: Overview: prophecy and biblical scholarship

 The Hebrew scriptures were an important source for the New Testament authors.
 There are 27 direct quotations in the Gospel of Mark, 54 in Matthew, 24 in Luke, and 14 in John, and the influence of the scriptures is vastly increased when allusions and echoes are included, with half of Mark's gospel being made up of allusions to and citations of the scriptures.
 Matthew contains all Mark's quotations and introduces around 30 more, sometimes in the mouth of Jesus, sometimes as his own commentary on the narrative, and Luke makes allusions to all but three of the Old Testament books.

-Gospel of Matthew

-The Gospel of Matthew has the largest number of messianic quotations from the Old Testament.
-In order: